-- Over 350 HISD EMERGE students from the class of 2020 were admitted to top colleges across the country. - EMERGE students receive an average of over \$150,000 in 4-year grants/scholarship offers - EMERGE has formally partnered for 2 years with the non-profit organization, Breakthrough Houston, to provide academic enrichment and advising to high achieving middle school students at Achieve 180 Schools. - Modeled after EMERGE, the district launched a new college advising initiative, Project Explore in 2018-2019.
-During the 2020-2021 school year, Project Explore serves over 2100 middle school students at 28 middle schools.

-- Project Explore students have participated in out-of-state college tours, received individualized advising, and attended industry and college visits - Funded by the TEA Student Success Initiative grant, the district launched the Miles Ahead Scholars program in 2019, which provides academic enrichment, college counseling, and resources to small cohorts of young men that attend Kashmere, Wheatley and Worthing High Schools - According to HISD Research and Accountability's program evaluation of Year 1 of the program, MAS students had a higher average weighted cumulative GPA and 5% higher attendance rate than their matched group who did not participate in the program.
+- 350 HISD EMERGE students from the class of 2021 were admitted to top colleges across the country.
+94 percent of the Class of 2021 matriculated to colleges and universities classified as very competitive to the most competitive nationally.
+Nearly 60 percent of the EMERGE class of 2021 attended a college or university outside of the state of TX compared to 7 percent districtwide. - 100 percent of EMERGE students completed their FAFSA/TASFA to receive an average of over \$150,000 in 4-year grants/scholarship offers. - EMERGE has formally partnered for 3 years with the non-profit organization, Breakthrough Houston, to provide academic enrichment and advising to high achieving middle school students at Achieve 180 Schools. - 82 percent of EMERGE Scholars have graduated from college in four years compared to 41 percent of high-performing, low-income students nationwide. - Modeled after EMERGE, the district launched a new college advising initiative, Project Explore in 2018- 2019.
+During the 2020-2021 school year, Project Explore serves over 2100 middle school students at 28 middle schools. - Project Explore students have participated in out-of-state college tours, received individualized advising, and attended industry and college visits. - Funded by the TEA Student Success Initiative grant, the district launched the Miles Ahead Scholars (MAS) program in 2019, which provides academic enrichment, college counseling, and resources to small cohorts of young men that attend Kashmere, Wheatley, and Worthing High Schools. - According to HISD Research and Accountability's program evaluation of Year 1 of the program, MAS students had a higher average weighted cumulative GPA and 5 percent higher attendance rate than their matched group who did not participate in the program.